mapbox/workshops/foss4g-2018/README.md

-> Bonus: To take this a step further you could later also try to join the population per region to compare the absolute numbers to the total population per region. http://www.nbs.go.tz/nbstz/index.php/english/statistics-by-subject/population-and-housing-census/844-tanzania-total-population-by-district-regions-2016.
+> Bonus: To take this a step further you should later also try to join the population per region to compare the absolute numbers to the total population per region. http://www.nbs.go.tz/nbstz/index.php/english/statistics-by-subject/population-and-housing-census/844-tanzania-total-population-by-district-regions-2016.

 ## 2. Processing